h2oai/datatable/docs/api/frame/__repr__.rst

     where ``{ID}`` is the value of ``id(frame)`` in hex format.
-Thus, each frame has its own unique id, though after one frame is deleted it's id may be reused for another frame.
+Thus, each frame has its own unique id, though after one frame is deleted its id may be reused by another frame.

     See Also
     --------